Bhoja Air Flight 213: Second downdraft

 The aircraft encountered another downdraft.
 This time, it was more severe than the last, reaching as high as 50 ft/s.
-The ground proximity warning system (GPWS) alarm blared, causing Captain Afridi to pull the yoke.
+The ground proximity warning system (GPWS) alarm blared, causing Captain Afridi to pull the yoke back.
 The altitude and the thrust, however, continued to decrease.
-Due to the landing configuration of the aircraft, the airspeed began to decay again.
+Due to the aircraft being configurated for landing, the airspeed began to decay again.

 The downdraft suddenly dissipated in just four seconds.
 Captain Afridi, who had been struggling to make the aircraft to pitch up, caused the aircraft's nose to rise rapidly.
 This, in turn, caused the activation of the stick shaker, warning the crew of an impending stall.
 Alarmed by the stick shaker, Captain Afridi immediately made a nose down input.
 The altitude rapidly decreased and the thrust remained at a low setting.
 Multiple warnings blared inside the cockpit, starting from the GPWS "Whoop whoop pull up!" to the windshear warning.
 Captain Afridi, now frantic, rapidly pulled up the nose again and causing another stick shaker activation.
 First Officer Malik shouted multiple times to the captain to get out of the stall condition.

-Controller in Islamabad later cleared Flight 213 to land, however due to the chaotic situation inside the cockpit the crew never acknowledged the call.
+The controller in Islamabad later cleared Flight 213 to land; due to the chaotic situation inside the cockpit, the crew never acknowledged the call.
 Captain Afridi maintained his nose-down input and First Officer Malik could be heard panicking.
 The GPWS "Whoop whoop pull up" continued to blare inside the cockpit and the aircraft kept descending towards the ground.

 Crash

 At 18:40 PKT, with an airspeed of 215 kn and a pitch angle of 0 degree, the aircraft slammed onto the ground with its main landing gears first.
-It crashed at a distance of 4.24 nmi from the runway, in the small village of Hussainabad in Rawalpindi, in heavy rain conditions.
+It crashed at a distance of 4.24 nmi from the runway, in the small village of Hussain Abad in Islamabad, in heavy rain conditions.
 The aircraft exploded and struck a 5 m terrace, causing further breakup.
 The wreckage was spread over 2 km radius.
 All 127 people on board were killed.

 A following Airblue flight landed safely five minutes after the accident occurred.

 The airport was closed for three hours after the accident due to a lack of fire cover.
 The emergency crews based at the airport went to the crash site to assist in the firefighting operations there.
 A total of 100 army personnel were deployed to assist the other rescue personnel.
 The rescue operation was hampered due to the surge of onlookers at the site.
-Traffic jam reportedly blocked rescuers from reaching the site in a timely manner.
+A traffic jam reportedly blocked rescuers from reaching the site quickly.
 Flights affected by the closure were diverted to Allama Iqbal International Airport, Lahore.
 At least four houses were badly damaged due to the crash.
 However, despite the fact that it occurred in a residential area, there were no casualties on the ground.